Can the NYC Steakhouse Survive?

 Opened in the mid-'70s by a Dublin-raised retired Detroit police officer, The Old Shillelagh has remained a Motor City staple ever since.
 Now under a third generation of family ownership, the massive, tented St. Patrick's Day party is legendary, and the free shuttles to all the major Downtown Detroit sporting events and concerts make sure it stays appropriately rowdy the rest of the year.

 Like most bars, one enters O'Malley's from the ground level.
 Unlike most bars, entering takes you down a succession of ramps as you descend into a series of cavernous limestone cellars that date to before the Civil War as part of the Weston Brewing Company.
-The main cellar reaches 55ft below ground and is large enough to accommodate multiple levels of seating and a stage for live music.
+The main cellar of Missouri’s oldest bar reaches 55ft below ground and is large enough to accommodate multiple levels of seating and a stage for live music.
 Today, it's back to brewing its own beer in addition to pouring the expected Irish staples.
 You will not have any cellphone service.
 You will not care.

 San Francisco, California